 IIM Indore takes 120 candidates while IIM Rohtak will take 160 for the IPM.
 This article will also let you know about the eligibility criteria and conditions for admission to both the IIM’s.

-The selection process for IPM consists of a two tier system: Phase 1 is an Online Aptitude Test on qualifying which, the candidates are called for Phase 2, which is WAT (Written Ability Test) and Personal Interview.
+The selection process for IPM consists of a two tier system: Phase 1 is an Online Aptitude Test on qualifying which, the candidates are called for Phase 2, which is Video Based Assessment.
 With thousands of students competing nationally for 120 and 160 seats, it is essential to stay focused and have a targeted approach to crack the examination.

 IPM Eligibility Criteria